threeaio/smooth-waves/packages/smooth-waves/README.md

 ## Tips and Best Practices

-1. Always wrap the Wave component in a container with relative positioning and explicit height
+1. Always wrap the Wave component in a container with relative positioning
 2. Use the `scrollOffset` parameter to fine-tune when the animation starts and ends
 3. Experiment with different `curveAmount` values for varied visual effects
 4. Enable `debug` mode during development to visualize scroll progress